emilstig/strava-favorite-routes/README.md

 # Favorite Routes 🏃‍♂️

-> A prototype that presents your starred Strava routes on a google map.
+> A prototype that presents your starred Strava routes on a Google map.

 ## 🧘‍♂️ Demo